shermanleejm/IS453-T1/README.md

 1. Install docker on your computer
 1. run `docker compose up --build -d`
-1. The frontend application can be found at port [localhost:3000](http://localhost:3000)
+1. The frontend application can be found at [localhost:3000](http://localhost:3000)
-1. The backend application can be found at port [localhost:5000](http://localhost:5000)
+1. The backend application can be found at [localhost:5000](http://localhost:5000)
 1. run `docker compose down` when you are finished

 # Login credentials